 The performing arts department at Dunedin High School is one that is quickly becoming recognized as one of the best in the county.
 Our ensembles include Concert Chorus, Falconaires, Musical Theatre, Marching Band, Concert Band, and Percussion Ensemble.
-For the past four years, all of our performing ensembles have earned the highest ratings at performance assessments and qualified for state competition.
-Our Vocal Ensembles have auditioned and been accepted into the Universal STARS program, the Disney Candlelight chorus, the Atlanta music festival, and many more.
-In addition, our choral program has had the highest number of students audition and be accepted into the Pinellas All-County choir for the last three years.
-Our Musical Theatre productions have earned top show awards through the Broadway Star of the Future competition and many of our students have continued on to compete for a spot in the Jimmy Awards.
-Our marching band recently placed second at competition and earned the highest rating at the Music Performance Assessment.
-A significant percentage of our students continue in their performing arts careers in college with our students offered admission to AMDA, Florida State University, University of Tampa, University of Florida, Florida Southern College, and more.
-The success of the programs is well-displayed and the classroom culture is like no other as students quickly develop leadership skills, independence, and accountability in a comfortable, "familylike", accepting, learning atmosphere.
+For the past seven years, all of our performing ensembles have earned the highest ratings at performance assessments and qualified for state competition.
+Our vocal ensembles have auditioned and been accepted into the Universal STARS program, the Disney Candlelight chorus, Dollywood Music Festival, Disney's Performance Groups and the Atlanta music festival.
+Our choral program has had the highest number of students audition and be accepted into the Pinellas All-County choir for the past five years.
+Our Musical Theatre productions have earned top show awards through the Broadway Star of the Future competition and many students have continued on to compete for a spot in the Jimmy Awards.
+Our marching band recently has top showings and earned the highest rating at the Music Performance Assessment.
+Many students continue their performing arts careers in college at AMDA, Florida State University, University of Tampa, University of Florida, Stetson University, and more.
+The success of the programs is well-displayed and the classroom culture is like no other as students quickly develop leadership skills, independence, and accountability in a comfortable, "family-like", accepting, learning atmosphere.